KephaSher/AI-Prom-Date/README.md

 - Red: All errors are coded red.

 An important thing to note is how the audio reception works.
 Once you start speaking, the program decides your sentence is finished if there's been a period of silence for more than 2 seconds.
 In other words, you can't pause for long, otherwise the things you said after that pause will be neglected.
 There's actually a flag that controls this in `main.py` called `--phrase_timeout` and `--record_timeout` (you need to change both), which defaults to 2.
 You can change this in the code at line 99 of `main.py`.

+## Hardware setup
+The hardware setup I employed when taking her to prom was brutally simple.
+She was composed of two boxes stacked on top of each other, placed above a cart.
+Wires goes through a hole punctured on both boxes.
+In the box below was an anker solix 521 power bank, my laptop (M3 Pro) charged by the power bank, and my [wireless microphone](https://www.amazon.com/Mini-Mic-Pro-Professional-Microphone/dp/B0CMJTSVRW/ref=sr_1_37?crid=3SBESPUQCSJZ5&dib=eyJ2IjoiMSJ9.3b4nK-WQoI1Wh_5drIz-hXJrm5X5B4x8hlF8Tem00JNUAeuFdoJ2hWNPO0wio8fnS44J5UWQ_Sv-wvdmFOJ0kRhGUP8S0VM3aKpCGYD8YH-NbxMRmuic_Meu2foTYjWEd5VgZs2I2yWwIw6FG0mw1JwnSwodX3_AaDyl3h0-nsnF4t_pevNzQ8rlgZCO4dX_o66xx5PViBGef4ZqEdTKY-ACJS5mCEp49NyDXRfn2wselvT9_4nwGlCYGOx2VVvb6bFueNXc2wK_fZPQcIPVi8Pv2NEgdyCqAR6mlwv9Soc.T7Iv-44m5YGddjTDGA2pYssX-nuGCJoDzdj9F2COSnY&dib_tag=se&keywords=wireless+microphone+for+iphone&qid=1721597990&sprefix=wireless+microphone+for+iphone+%2Caps%2C142&sr=8-37) receiver plugged into my laptop.
+My webcam was also plugged in my laptop.
+In the second box, I _literally_ cut a hole through the side of the box, and duck taped my monitor to the side of it.
+The power and HDMI cord goes through the opening and into the first box, connecting with the power bank and my laptop.
+The webcame is placed on top of both boxes, with ots wires running all the way down to my laptop.